 In light of this mapping to a mechanical problem, we can view the problem of the front shape to be equivalent to the mechanical problem shown in Fig. 7.19: find the trajectory of a particle that starts at time $-\infty$ at position U = 1 and ends up as time goes to $+\infty$ at the local maximum of the effective potential at U = 0, as shown in Fig. 7.19.
-Since the particle must lose a precise amount of energy to arrive at the lower potential and neither over- nor undershoot, there is clearly a unique value of the friction coefficient v (front speed) to achieve $U \to 0$ as $t \to \infty$ .
+Since the particle must lose a precise amount of energy to arrive at the lower potential and neither over- nor undershoot, there is clearly a unique value of the friction coefficient v (front speed) to achieve $U \rightarrow 0$ as $t \rightarrow \infty$.

 The stable-to-stable front propagation problem can be contrasted with the stable-to-unstable one using the above mechanical analogy.
 Now, the fictitious particle that starts at U = 1 must end up at the intermediate minimum of -F at infinite time (Fig. 7.20).
-Clearly, any damping coefficient greater than the critical value $v_c$ that allows the particle to asymptote to the lower maximum will suffice.
-Those just above $v_c$ will lead to decaying oscillations of the particle around the minimum, while those above a second critical value will exhibit monotonic decay.
+Clearly, any damping coefficient greater than the critical value v_c that allows the particle to asymptote to the lower maximum will suffice.
+Those just above v_c will lead to decaying oscillations of the particle around the minimum, while those above a second critical value will exhibit monotonic decay.
 It is quite often the case that the underlying nonlinear dynamics does exhibit a unique front speed.
 Often, the selected front speed is the critically-damped one, but the analysis of this problem is beyond the scope of this course.

-For the stable-to-stable front we can obtain a quantitative understanding of the front speed by taking the traveling wave result (7.60), multiplying by $U_z$ and integrating over the whole domain of z, r = 1/2.
+For the stable-to-stable front we can obtain a quantitative understanding of the front speed by taking the traveling wave result (7.60),

+Figure 7.17: Stationary front shape for r = 1/2.